 You must request at least one new reference, which should be from a supervisor or course director for your master's course; if s/he was used as a referee for your previous application, s/he will need to provide an updated reference.

 Candidates are required to apply online and it is mandatory that they register their referees' institutional or professional email addresses so that referees can use the online reference system.

-Once an applicant has registered you as a referee, you will receive a short automated email providing you with the applicant's details, a link to the online reference system and login details (ie username and password) to allow you to log in to the system.
+Once an applicant has registered you as a referee, you will receive a short automated email providing you with the applicant's details and a link to the online reference system.
 The email will also communicate the deadline by which the reference is required, as entered by the applicant in their application form.

 Submitting a reference will involve the following steps:

-- Log in to the reference system using the link, username and password supplied to you
+- Access the reference system using the link supplied to you

 - Answer a short series of questions regarding the applicant and supply your personal details